Siblings

 If you want your child to attend the same school as their sibling, you must name that school as one of your preferences.

-When you apply, you must tell us about any brothers or sisters who will still be attending the school at the point this child is due to start.
+When you apply, you must tell us about any brothers or sisters who will still be attending the school when this child is due to start.

-For example, if you are applying for a place in September 2026, the sibling will need to be on roll for the 2026-27 school year and not due to leave in July 2026.
+For example, if you are applying for a place in September 2026, the sibling must be on roll for the 2026-27 school year and not due to leave in July 2026.

 Give us their full name and date of birth.

 If you don't tell us about siblings, we can only consider the information you provided.
-Please bear in mind that a sibling connection does not guarantee a place.
+Please note that a sibling connection does not guarantee a place.

 This is especially important if you do not live in the community area served by the school.